pymc-devs/pymc-examples/examples/howto/howto_debugging.myst.md

 func([1, 2, 3], [1, 0, -1])
 ```

-To see what causes the `inf` value in the output, we can print intermediate values of $(x-y)$ using `print_value`. `print_value` is based on the `Print` class that simply passes along its caller but prints out its value along a user-define message:
+To see what causes the `inf` value in the output, we can print intermediate values of $(x-y)$ using `print_value`. `print_value` is based on the {class}`pytensor.prinitng.Print` class that simply passes along its caller but prints out its value along a user-define message:

 ```{code-cell} ipython3
 z_with_print = print_value(x - y, "x - y = ")